textrealm/textrealm.github.io/index.md

 * A rating system that allows buyers and sellers to rate each other based on their experience
 * A profile page that lists the textbooks that the user is selling
   * Includes user's name, a description, a way for other users to contact them, and profile picture
-* Users will be able to apply tags and notes to their entries, such as the class it can be used for, details on the condition, and any other information related to the textbook
+* Users will be able to apply details and notes to their entries, such as the class it can be used for, details on the condition, and any other information related to the textbook
 * A search page that allows the user to search for the textbook based on the either the author, ISBN number, or title
-* A wishlist/favorites page that allows users to save textbooks and access them at a later time
+* Admin role, which will allow them to delete entries and ban users for inappropriate entries
-* Admin role, which will allow them to ban users for inappropriate behavior
+* A page listing user reviews on their buying experience with another user

 We plan to make this application using: